 Hydration and Nutrition

-Plenty attention is paid to the bikes we ride, parts and accessories.
-Providing proper fuel to the engines of our bikes, our bodies, is often an afterthought.
+Plenty of attention is paid to the bikes we ride, parts and accessories.
+Providing proper fuel to the engines of our bikes—our bodies—is often an afterthought.
 No amount of component upgrades, weight savings and aerodynamic tricks will produce any benefit if the engine can't back them up.

 Due to the low impact nature of cycling, it is deceptive how many calories are burned on the bike, especially on long rides.
 Calorie and nutrient replacement is a crucial part of maintaining on-the-bike energy levels.
 While a comprehensive nutrition plan for athletes is best determined by a dietitian or nutritionist, fueling up for a long ride is relatively simple.
 It just takes some planning.